 This is the most dynamic area in Tokyo, it is a major commercial and business hub.
 It houses the two busiest railway stations in the world, Shinjuku Station and Shibuya Station.
 It also boast the world's busiest zebra crossing.

 The number of people walking through Shibuya is just impressive!

 This brings us to the end of my little trip to the land of the rising sun.
-There is a plenty of activities I did not get a chance to do and countless landmarks I could not be lucky enough to visit however Japan has left a lasting impression on me and it one of the countries I would definitely like to return to someday.
+There are plenty of activities I did not get a chance to do and countless landmarks I could not be lucky enough to visit however Japan has left a lasting impression on me and it one of the countries I would definitely like to return to someday.

 I hope the article has sparked some interest to visit the country and discover its numerous marvels.